 The application catalog is one of the nice addition to SCCM 2012.
-It can be tricky to install, there’s numerous post about different error but the common one is this one.
+It can be tricky to install, there’s numerous posts about the sccm connect application catalog eror but the common one is this one.

 After installing both roles to your site server, when trying to connect to http://yourserver/applicationcatalog you have the following error :

 The webserver cannot communicate with the server.
 This might be a temporary problem.
 Try Again Later to see if the problem has been corrected.

 A good starting point is to look at both component status: